BestTimesToVisit.com Logo

 food

-Don't leave Strasbourg without trying a 'tarte flambée' (Flammekueche) – it's a thin, crispy flatbread topped with crème fraîche, onions, and bacon, baked in a wood-fired oven.
-For an authentic experience, head to a traditional 'winstub' in the Petite France district, like Chez Yvonne, where you can pair it with a local Alsatian white wine.
+Don't leave Strasbourg without trying a Tarte Flambée (Flammekueche) – it's like a thin-crust pizza but with crème fraîche, onions, and lardons.
+For an authentic experience, head to a traditional 'winstub' in the Petite France district, like Chez Yvonne, and pair it with a local Alsatian white wine.

 transport